WelbornGroup/ELECTRIC/docs/tutorial.rst

     ${TINKER_LOC} 1l2y -k no_ewald.key -mdi "-role ENGINE -name NO_EWALD -method TCP -port 8022 -hostname localhost"  10 1.0 0.002 2 300.00 > no_ewald.log &

 The first thing on this line, `${TINKER_LOC}` fills in the location for `dynamic.x` which you put in line 2.
 Next, `1l2y` is the file name (without an extension) of the xyz file for this calculation (provided vile `12ly.xyz`).
 You should have this from your original simulation.
 However, make sure that there is no box information on line two of this `xyz` file, as this could cause Tinker to use periodic boundaries.
-Next, we give the input file (key file) we have prepared in the previous step using `-k no_ewald.key`.
+Next, we give the input file (key file) we have prepared in the previous step using `-k noewald.key`.
 Then, we give our MDI options.
 The given options should work for most analysis.
 After the MDI options are some Tinker input options.
 For our analysis, it will not really matter what we put here since we are running calculations on one snapshot at a time.
 However, you must have these present for Tinker to run.
 Very importantly, note the ampersand (`&`) at the end of this line.
 This will launch Tinker in the background, where it will be waiting for commands from ELECTRIC.

 .. warning::